microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ## Scenario

-The goal of the full lab is to upload an audio file to Azure and save the transcripts back inside a Cosmos DB database.
+The goal of the full lab is to upload an audio file to Azure and save the transcripts back inside a Cosmos DB database and enrich these transcriptions with a summary using Azure Open AI.
 The scenario is as follows:

 ![Hand's On Lab Architecture](assets/architecture-overview.svg)